-- Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. - Use frequently occurring nouns and verbs. - o Form regular plural nouns orally by adding /s/ or /es/ (e.g., dog, dogs; wish, wishes). - o Understand and use question words (interrogatives) (e.g., who, what, where, when, why, how). - Use the most frequently occurring prepositions (e.g., to, from, in, out, on, off, for, of, by, with). - Produce and expand complete sentences in shared language activities. - Print all upper- and lowercase letters. - Use common, proper, and possessive nouns. - Use singular and plural nouns with matching verbs in basic sentences (e.g., He hops; We hop). - Use personal, possessive, and indefinite pronouns (e.g., I, me, my; they, them, their, anyone, everything).

-- Use verbs to convey a sense of past, present, and future (e.g., Yesterday I walked home; Today I walk home; Tomorrow I will walk home). - o Ensure subject-verb and pronoun-antecedent agreement.1

-- .
-Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. - Recognize and name end punctuation. - Write a letter or letters for most consonant and short-vowel sounds (phonemes). - Spell simple words phonetically, drawing on knowledge of sound-letter relationships. - Use end punctuation for sentences. - o Use commas in dates and to separate single words in a series. - o Spell untaught words phonetically, drawing on phonemic awareness and spelling conventions. - Use commas in greetings and closings of letters. - Use an apostrophe to form contractions and frequently occurring possessives. - \circ Generalize learned spelling patterns when writing words (e.g., cage \rightarrow badge; boy \rightarrow boil). - Use commas in addresses. - Form and use possessives. - Use conventional spelling for high-frequency and other studied words and for adding suffixes to base words (e.g., sitting, smiled, cries, happiness).
+- Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. - Use frequently occurring nouns and verbs. - Form regular plural nouns orally by adding /s/ or /es/ (e.g., dog, dogs; wish, wishes). - Understand and use question words (interrogatives) (e.g., who, what, where, when, why, how). - Use the most frequently occurring prepositions (e.g., to, from, in, out, on, off, for, of, by, with). - Produce and expand complete sentences in shared language activities. - Print all upper- and lowercase letters. - Use common, proper, and possessive nouns. - Use singular and plural nouns with matching verbs in basic sentences (e.g., He hops; We hop). - Use personal, possessive, and indefinite pronouns (e.g., I, me, my; they, them, their, anyone, everything). - Use verbs to convey a sense of past, present, and future (e.g., Yesterday I walked home; Today I walk home; Tomorrow I will walk home). - Ensure subject-verb and pronoun-antecedent agreement.1 - Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. - Recognize and name end punctuation. - Write a letter or letters for most consonant and short-vowel sounds (phonemes). - Spell simple words phonetically, drawing on knowledge of sound-letter relationships. - Use end punctuation for sentences. - Use commas in dates and to separate single words in a series. - Spell untaught words phonetically, drawing on phonemic awareness and spelling conventions. - Use commas in greetings and closings of letters. - Use an apostrophe to form contractions and frequently occurring possessives. - o Generalize learned spelling patterns when writing words (e.g., cage → badge; boy → boil). - Use commas in addresses. - Form and use possessives.

-1Beginning in grade 3, skills and understandings that are particularly likely to require continued attention in higher grades as they are applied to increasingly sophisticated writing and speaking are marked with an asterisk ().
+^{1 }Beginning in grade 3, skills and understandings that are particularly likely to require continued attention in higher grades as they are applied to increasingly sophisticated writing and speaking are marked with an asterisk ().

-- Use spelling patterns and generalizations (e.g., word families, position-based spellings, syllable patterns, ending rules, meaningful word parts) in writing words. - Use correct capitalization. - Use commas and quotation marks to mark direct speech and quotations from a text. - Use a comma before a coordinating conjunction in a compound sentence. - o Spell grade-appropriate words correctly, consulting references as needed.
+- Use conventional spelling for high-frequency and other studied words and for adding suffixes to base words (e.g., sitting, smiled, cries, happiness). - Use spelling patterns and generalizations (e.g., word families, position-based spellings, syllable patterns, ending rules, meaningful word parts) in writing words. - Use correct capitalization. - Use commas and quotation marks to mark direct speech and quotations from a text. - Use a comma before a coordinating conjunction in a compound sentence. - Spell grade-appropriate words correctly, consulting references as needed.